carlomt/docker-geant4course/README.md

 # docker-geant4course

-Docker multiarch image for Geant4 courses

-Once you i
-To use it install Docker on your machine (follow that [link](https://docs.docker.com/get-docker/) )
+This repository provides a Docker multi-architecture image for Geant4 courses.
+It includes all necessary configurations to run Geant4 simulations with a graphical user interface (GUI) across different operating systems and it's designed for the INFN Geant4 courses.

+First, ensure Docker is installed on your machine.
+You can find installation instructions [here](https://docs.docker.com/get-docker/).

 ## GUI

-To have the graphic user interface you should prepare your operating system host
+To enable the Graphic User Interface, you should prepare your host operating system accordingly.

 ### Linux
-Add local connections to X11 access control list:
+Add local connections to the X11 access control list:
 ```
 xhost local:root
 ```

-such a command has to be executed every time you reboot your computer
+This command must be executed every time you reboot your computer.

 ### Windows
-If you don't have X11 already installed (it should be on the latest versions of Windows 11), download XMing from
+If you don't have X11 installed already (it should be included in the latest versions of Windows 11), download XMing from: https://sourceforge.net/projects/xming/

-https://sourceforge.net/projects/xming/

-use the Powershell terminal to launch docker compose
+Use the Powershell terminal to launch Docker Compose.

 ### Mac
-Install XQuartz
+Install XQuartz from:
 https://www.xquartz.org/

-start XQuartz:
+Start XQuartz:
 ```
 open -a XQuartz
 ```

-go to XQuartz->Settings and in the `Security` panel enable `Allow connections from network clients`
+Go to XQuartz -> Settings and in the `Security` panel, enable `Allow connections from network clients`.

-restart XQuartz:
+Restart XQuartz:

-Check where the XQuartz config file, or domain, is located with:
+Check the location of the XQuartz config file, or domain, with:
 ```
 quartz-wm --help
 ```
 which should output:
 ```
 usage: quartz-wm OPTIONS